StepJes/Mini-codes/README.md

-# Mini-codes
+# Mini-codes-in-python
-Mini codes for practice
+Mini codes for practice in python